Masterminds/html5-php/README.md

   * Some autocorrection is done automatically.
   * Per the spec, many legacy tags are admitted and correctly handled, even though they are technically not part of HTML5.
+- Attribute names and values: Due to the implementation details of the PHP implementation of DOM, attribute names that do not follow the XML 1.0 standard are not inserted into the DOM.
+(Effectively, they are ignored.)
+If you've got a clever fix for this, jump in!
 - Processor Instructions: The HTML5 spec does not allow processor instructions.
 We do.
 Since this is a server-side library, we think this is useful.
 And that means, dear reader, that in some cases you